openss7/pbbr/README.md

 SPB (Shortest Path Bridging) using the IS-IS link-state protocol is far more resilient to network component and path outages than is STP and MSTP, and exhibits faster convergence than STP.
+ECMP (Equal Cost Multiple Path) and flow filtering (F-TAG) can also be optionally activated for efficient load-sharing.
 When **`tun/tap`** ports are utilized on a BEB bridge in the host system, there is no longer a need for "learning" customer MACs on these **`virtio`** ports.
 This means that network convergence is faster, for both startup and shutdown of **`virtio`** NIC instances.

 ### Security